-In the Department of Psychology, it is never too early to start building research experience.
+In the Department of Psychological and Brain Sciences, it is never too early to start building research experience.
 The earlier a student gets involved with a research project, the more practice they will be able to develop.

 Research can earn a student internship or course credit, build invaluable workplace experience and begin career-changing relationships with faculty.
 Each year, students showcase their research at the department’s poster session, and some undergraduates see their research teams’ work published in scientific journals.

 "Joining a research lab early on was monumental in developing my vague interests into a passion."